 |November 20, 2018, 16:10 - 16:15||500||140||150|

-In other periods, Tom's requests were successful and a 200 status code was returned.
+In all other periods, Tom's requests were successful and a 200 status code was returned.

-In this case, the overall availability of the service month is as follows:
+In this case, the overall availability for the service period is as follows:

-(1) Calculate the error rate per 5 minutes for the current month
+(1) Calculate the per-5-minute error rate for the current month

-According to the case details: when Tom's business is normal, the error rate per 5 minutes is 0%.
+According to the case details: when Tom's business is normal, the per-5-minute error rate is 0%.

 (2) Calculate the service availability for the current month